 Banff National Park has two district areas to call home base during your ski trip: the town of Banff and the village of Lake Louise.
 From Calgary, the town of Banff is an easy 90-minute drive along the all-weather, four-lane Trans-Canada Highway (Hwy #1).
 Lake Louise is a scenic 45 minutes further west.

-- The larger of the two is Banff, offering visitors a multitude of services and amenities including shopping, spas, attractions, dining and nightlife.
+- Banff: The larger of the two is Banff, offering visitors a multitude of services and amenities including shopping, spas, attractions, dining, and nightlife.

-- The village of Lake Louise is much smaller and is perfect for those looking for a quiet, winter wonderland experience.
+- Lake Louise: The village of Lake Louise is much smaller and is perfect for those looking for a quiet, winter wonderland experience.

 Both locations offer a variety of accommodation choices, from grand castles to cozy condos, and comfy lodges to budget-friendly hotels.

-There is also a third place to stay, the neighbouring mountain town of Canmore, located just outside of the park boundary.
+There is also a third place to stay, the neighboring mountain town of Canmore, located just outside of the park boundary.
+Take a look here to see which town is best for your stay.
 Our friendly team of Vacation Specialists are always happy to share their local knowledge and experience, helping you find the best accommodation to suit your style and budget.
 Call our team at 1-844-754-2443 to speak directly with a local agent.
 Or, our online booking engine is also easy to navigate, giving you options and accommodation ratings.

 4. Choose the transport that suits your needs